thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

 weight: 1
 ---

 Geekblog is a simple Hugo theme for personal blogs.
-It is intentionally designed as a fast and lean theme and may not fit the requirements of complex websites.
+It is intentionally designed as a fast and lean theme and may not fit the requirements of complex projects.
 If a more feature-complete theme is required there are a lot of got alternatives out there.
 This post helps you to get started with the Geekblog theme, including initial setup and basic configuration.

 <!--more-->